alainamstutz/JAKi-IPDMA/Ghazaeian.md

 ## Wald test = 31.11608 on 3 df, p = 8.035271e-07
 ```
 Discussion points
-1. only 1 event, in int
+1. only 1 event, in int.
+No further model inspection, keep firth regression.

 # Subgroup analysis: Ventilation requirement (proxy for disease severity) on primary endpoint